We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Quick Answer

-Buy the TOTO Drake if flush power and value matter most: its 1.6 GPF version posts a perfect 1,000 gram MaP score for less money.
-Buy the UltraMax II if you want a sleek, easy-clean one-piece with a skirted look, a softer-closing feel and slightly better water efficiency at 1.28 GPF.
+Buy the TOTO Drake if value matters most: it posts the same perfect 1,000 gram MaP score as the UltraMax II for less money, just in a two-piece body with an exposed trapway.
+Buy the UltraMax II if you want a sleek, easy-clean one-piece with a skirted look, a standard SoftClose seat, CeFiONtect glaze included and better water efficiency at 1.28 GPF, with no flush-power trade-off at all.

 This comparison does not rely on marketing.
 It lines up published TOTO specifications, MaP (Maximum Performance) flush-test gram scores, EPA WaterSense listings, trapway and flush-valve dimensions, bowl heights and the patterns in aggregated owner reviews.
-Both toilets use TOTO's well-regarded flush technology, so the separation comes from the details: water use, shape, cleaning, seat and price.
+Both toilets top out at the same 1,000 gram MaP score, so the real separation comes from the details: water use, shape, cleaning, seat and price.
 For the broadest cross-brand ranking of flush power, the pillar guide to the best flushing toilets places both TOTO models alongside Kohler, American Standard, Woodbridge and Gerber.
 This page stays focused on the Drake versus UltraMax II decision.

 How we research and compare